Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators

-We observe that, in some cases, newly added operators initially have negligible amplitudes but later become significant contributors to the ansatz.
-While their inclusion may initially appear to be a poor selection, the addition of subsequent operators can trigger a substantial increase in their amplitudes.
+We observe that, in some cases, newly added operators initially have negligible parameter values but later become significant contributors to the ansatz.
+While their inclusion may initially appear to be a poor selection, the addition of subsequent operators can trigger a substantial increase in their parameter values.
 This suggests that certain operators, despite their seemingly insignificant impact at first, play a crucial role in unlocking specific regions of the Hilbert space.
 Their effectiveness emerges only when combined with other operators, highlighting the necessity of collective and cooperative action in the construction of an optimal ansatz.

 This phenomenon is clearly illustrated in Figure~\ref{fig:h4_linear_energies_first27}, which depicts the ansatz composition at iterations 26 and 27.
 These iterations coincide with a sudden energy drop (Figure~\ref{fig:comparison_h4}a), demonstrating how the cooperative action of multiple operators can unlock lower-energy solutions that were previously inaccessible.